eteq/smart_home_resetter/README.md

 ## Current measurements

-* cable modem: 0.45 - 0.52 A - wallwart rated to ?A
+* cable modem: 0.45 - 0.52 A - wallwart rated to 1A
 * dowstairs router: 0.3 - 0.6 A (testing with data send that peaked at a reasonable fraction of network capacity) - wallwart rated to 2.5A
-* main router: 0.4 - 0.7 A (testing with data send that peaked at a reasonable fraction of network capacity, includes firmware flashing) - wallwart rated to ?A
+* main router: 0.4 - 0.7 A (testing with data send that peaked at a reasonable fraction of network capacity, includes firmware flashing) - wallwart rated to  1.5A

 Implies that 2.5A wallwart is fine with modem + router upstairs, 1.5A fine with downstairs router.